Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### SDK

-SDK for the project is `corretto-11.0.12`, you can download it in the `SDKs` tab of the Project Settings.
+SDK for the project is `jbr-17`, you can download it from https://github.com/JetBrains/JetBrainsRuntime/releases

 #### How to build a plugin

-While in the `comma-build` directory.
+While in the `intellij-community` directory.
-* `./community-plugin ..` or `./complete-plugin ..` for the Community version or Complete version.
+* `./comma-build/complete-plugin.cmd -Dintellij.build.use.compiled.classes=false -Dintellij.build.target.os=linux`
 * The plugin will be placed in `../out/commaCT/artifacts/CT-plugins/` and `out/commaCP/artifacts/CP-plugins/` directory depending on the version built (CT or CP).

 #### How to build a standalone Comma

-While in the `comma-build` directory.
+While in the `intellij-community` directory.
-* `./community-build ..` or `./complete-build ..` for the Community version or Complete version.
+* `./comma-build/complete-build.cmd -Dintellij.build.use.compiled.classes=false -Dintellij.build.target.os=linux`
 * Built images will be in `../out/comma/artifacts` directory.

 #### How to run Comma from IDEA Run Configuration for testing features during development